 4 Empirical Evaluation

-We evaluated CHiRP on a diverse suite of challenging domains in continual RL setting (shown in Fig. 4).
-We include details on domains and hyperparameters in the appendix.
+We evaluated CHiRP1 on a diverse suite of challenging domains in continual RL setting.
+Full details about the used domains and hyperparameters are provided in the extended version of our paper (Nayyar and Srivastava 2024).

 4.1 Experimental Setup